sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 move forward 100 pixels and turn 90 degrees right.

 The methods written for the Turtle class are called **object methods** or **non-static methods**.
-An object method *must* be called on an object of the class that the method is defined in.
+An object method *must* be called on an object of the class.
 Object methods work with the **attributes** of the object, such as the direction the turtle is heading or its position.

 To call an object method, you must use a variable that references an object, along with the dot (.) operator followed by the method name.
 For example, ``yertle.forward();`` calls the "forward" method on the turtle referenced